choderalab/yank-examples/examples/binding/t4-lysozyme/setup/README.md

 ### Recreating the Protein

-Change the `yank.yaml` file in this example.
+Change either `*.yaml` file in this example.
 Change `filepath: setup/ligand.tripos.mol2` to `name: p-xylene`.

 This uses the OpenEye Toolkit build the ligand on the fly.
 If you need